Skip to content

 How to Build Your Verbal Score from Where You Are

 At 155–160: You probably have enough vocabulary but you're losing points on Reading Comprehension.
-The fix is not more practice passages — it's better analysis of the questions you get wrong.
+The fix is not more practice passages.
+It's better analysis of the questions you get wrong.
 For every RC miss, write out: (1) what the passage actually claimed, (2) why the wrong answer looked attractive, (3) why the right answer is more precise.
 Ten minutes per missed question, done consistently, closes this gap.

 At 160–162: You're close.
 The gap between 160 and 165 is mostly about eliminating careless errors on questions you almost know.
 Strict timing matters here.
-If you don't know a vocabulary word in a Text Completion, use elimination and move on — don't spend three minutes on a single question when a Reading Comprehension question worth the same points is waiting.
+If you don't know a vocabulary word in a Text Completion, use elimination and move on.
+Don't spend three minutes on a single question when a Reading Comprehension question worth the same points is waiting.

 At 163+: Protect the score.
 Practice two to three times per week to stay sharp, but don't burn yourself out chasing another point.
 The marginal return on a 167 vs. a 165 Verbal is near zero.
 Put those hours into your essays.

-What a High Verbal Score Can't Do
+What Can't a High Verbal Score Do?

 A 165 Verbal strengthens your application.
 A 155 hurts it.
 But neither score is the deciding factor at any of these schools.

 The students who get into HBS 2+2 and Stanford GSB with below-average test scores share one thing: their essays are undeniable.
-The narrative is so clear and specific that the score becomes a footnote — adcoms make an exception because they can't imagine the class without this person.
+The narrative is so clear and specific that the score becomes a footnote.
+Adcoms make an exception because they can't imagine the class without this person.

 The students who get rejected with 167 Verbal and 168 Quant also share something: their essays are forgettable.
 "I want to use business skills to create impact at scale."
 There's nothing to remember.
 No person behind the sentences.
 A high GRE can't rescue a generic application.